VladGanuscheak/TMPS/Modeling/Singleton.md

 ![Singleton_4](Singleton_4.png)

 Here is another one example: from the Form1 I'm able to open many forms, but I can't open more than one form of the concrete game.
 So, in this picture have been opened four forms and I'm trying to open also another form which is equivalent to opened one.
-As the result the form additional form didn't open.
+As the result the additional form didn't open.
 It is all because I use singleton pattern to all custom classes which objects can be ment on Form1 designer.

  [The refference of some inetialization details](https://metanit.com/sharp/patterns/2.3.php) may be founded at the METANIT.com site.
 I've choosed the classic form of the Singleton class initialization, but with check option of the multithreading, because, otherwise it could lead to an unexpected behaviour!